Understanding Student Veteran Experiences on Campus

 Why Are Student Veterans Important?

 Service members and student veterans bring valuable experiences and insights to college and university environments.
-The military student population features high diversity in terms of age, physical ability, family status, and education level.
+The military student population features high diversity in age, physical ability, family status, and education level.

 Student veterans can enhance classroom discussions with their unique background knowledge and perspectives, developed through military and cross-cultural experiences.
 Many student veterans also hold technical skills that can be applied across all sectors, which can increase innovation on campus and in the working world.
 Additionally, 2019 data from the Institute for Veterans and Military Families at Syracuse University and the Student Veterans of America shows that student veterans often boast higher GPAs and retention rates than non-veteran students.